cyberbotics/webots-doc/guide/the-user-interface.md

 and can be used to stop the animation recording.
 You can get more information about this topic in [this section](web-animation.md).

-The `Logout and quit Webots` terminates the current simulation, closes Webots and resets the user credentials so that at the next Webots startup the login dialog pops up requesting the user's e-mail and password.
+`Logout and quit Webots` terminates the current simulation, closes Webots and resets the user credentials so that at the next Webots startup the login dialog pops up requesting the user's e-mail and password.

-The `Quit Webots` terminates the current simulation and closes Webots.
+`Quit Webots` terminates the current simulation and closes Webots.

 ### Edit Menu